keyokku/SurfaceChargingTray/README.md

 **Tested on:** Surface Pro 12 (Snapdragon ARM64).

-**Supported devices** — modern Surfaces whose Surface app exposes the three-mode *Battery & charging* UI (Adaptive / Limit to 80% / Charge to 100%):
+**Possibly supported devices** — modern Surfaces whose Surface app may expose the three-mode *Battery & charging* UI (Adaptive / Limit to 80% / Charge to 100%):

 - Surface Pro 8, 9, 10, 11, 12
 - Surface Laptop 5, 6, 7 (Intel and Snapdragon)
 - Surface Laptop Studio 2
 - Surface Laptop Go 2, 3

+Microsoft does not talk about the Surface app and device models so we do not have definitive lists.
 If your model isn't listed but you see all three modes in **Surface app → Battery & charging**, the tool should work — open an issue if it doesn't.

 Older Surfaces with a single-button "Charge to 100%" override only (e.g. Surface Laptop Studio 1, Surface Pro 7) — see the [v1.3.0-beta1 preview](https://github.com/keyokku/SurfaceChargingTray/releases/tag/v1.3.0-beta1).